BellaTheUni112/forum/README.md

 `docker run -d -p 8094:8094 --name forum forum-app`

-replace 8094:8094 with port:port (and replace port with whatever port you want) if you want to but it's not required to function
+Replace 8094:8094 with port:port (and replace port with whatever port you want) if you want to but it's not required to function

-for python run
+For a Python installation, run:

 `git clone https://github.com/BellaTheUni112/forum.git`